BitcoinCacheMachine/BitcoinCacheMachine/multipass/README.md

 This is what you're going to run when in the ./multipass directory.
 It has 2 parameters: `-c` for the cluster name, and `-m` for the number of additional nodes beyond 1 you want provisioned.
 Pertinent examples,

 * `./up_multipass_cluster.sh -c DEV -m 2` -- This will provision a total of three multipass VMs each prepended with "DEV".
 The VMs will be "DEV-00", "DEV-01", and "DEV-02".
-This is the recommended command when testing on the `admin machine` since it provisions a cluster of machines (representing physical hosts) that allow a quorum to be reached.
+This is the recommended command when testing on the `dev machine` since it provisions a cluster of machines (representing physical hosts) that allow a quorum to be reached.
 Of course, BCM works just as well when developing against a single-host cluster.
 * `./up_multipass_cluster.sh -c DEV` -- This will provision one multipass VM named "DEV-00".
 DEV-00 will still be configured to operate in a LXD cluster even though it hasn't reached a quorum.

 ### ./stub.env.sh